 In applying a partial payment to a tax assessment, the payment will first be applied against the oldest tax liability.
 For purposes of RCW 82.32.145

-(Termination, dissolution, or abandonment of corporate business--Personal liability of person in control of collected sales tax funds), it will be assumed that any payments applied to the tax liability will be first applied against any retail sales tax liability.
+(Limited liability business entity – Terminated, dissolved, abandoned, insolvent – Collection of unpaid trust fund taxes), it will be assumed that any payments applied to the tax liability will be first applied against any retail sales tax liability, and then to other trust fund tax liabilities.
 For example, an audit assessment is issued covering a period of two years, which will be referred to as "YEAR 1

 " (the earlier year) and "YEAR 2